UQatKIT/LS-Prior/docs/index.md

 ## Installation

-LS-Prior is currently managed as a [Pixi](https://pixi.sh/latest/), a conda package is planned.
+LS-Prior is currently managed as a [Pixi](https://pixi.sh/latest/) project, a conda package is planned.
 To start using LS-Prior, simply run
 ```bash
 pixi install